ADR-007: Use registry pattern for agent management

 | Ecosystem | Low | TOML parsing uses tomllib (stdlib); no third-party risk |

-Trade-offs: - We gain zero-config built-in agents and TOML-only extensibility for new agents, accepting that new stream formats still require a parser implementation in Python
+Trade-offs: - We keep agent configuration as data and avoid stale baked-in defaults, accepting that consumers must provide registry entries before use and that new stream formats still require a parser implementation in Python

 Option 2: Class hierarchy per agent